Certificate of Engagement in Sustainability (CES)

 - The three modules can either form part of your regular degree programme or be completed during a semester abroad

 The engagement part allows you to implement innovative solutions on projects with students from other subject specialisations.
 Skills can be acquired through interdisciplinary cooperation, a much-demanded technique that is used today to resolve complex problems.
 You will have a coach supporting you along the way.

-The following requirements must be met for your project to count towards the award of your sustainability certificate:
+The following requirements must be met for your project to count towards the award of your CES: